DEFRA/ffcp-guidance-proto/README.md

 # ffcp-guidance-prototype

 ## Overview
-Guidance to support the delivery and uptake of Defra's ELM service
+Guidance to support the delivery and uptake of Defra's ELM service.